 This programme is part of a modular degree scheme.
-A student registered in a full-time attendance mode will take six 20 credit modules (or fewer, if any are 40 credit modules) per year.
-An honours degree student will complete modules totalling 120 credits at level one, modules totalling 120 credits at level 2 and modules totalling 120 credits at level 3.
+A typical full-time student will take six 20 credit modules per year.
+An honours degree student will complete six modules at level one, six at level 2 and six at level 3.

-It is possible to bring together modules from one field with modules from another to produce a combined programme.
-Subjects are offered in a variety of combinations:
+It is possible to bring together modules from one subject with modules from another to produce a combined programme.
+The University offers subjects in a variety of combinations:

-- Single120 credits at levels one, two and threeMajor80 credits at levels one, two and threeJoint60 credits at levels one, two and three - Minor 40 credits at levels one, two and three
+- Single 120 credits at levels one, two and three - Major 80 credits at levels one, two and three - Joint 60 credits at levels one, two and three - Minor 40 credits at levels one, two and three